Finhaven/EIPs/EIPS/eip-status-codes.md

 to react to situations autonomously, expose localized error messages to users, and so on.

 The current state of the art is to either `revert` and require human intervention, or return a boolean pass/fail status.
-Status codes are similar to `revert`ing with a reason, but aimed at automation and translation.
+Status codes are similar-but-orthogonal to `revert`ing with a reason, but aimed at automation and translation.

 Much like HTTP codes, having a standard set of known codes has many benefits for developers.
 They remove friction from needing to develop your own schemes for every contract,